-On [●] 2026 Reabold as seller and NewCo as buyer entered into a share purchase agreement for the sale of part of the issued share capital of LNEnergy to NewCo.
+On or around the date of this document Reabold as seller and NewCo as buyer entered into a share purchase agreement for the sale of part of the issued share capital of LNEnergy to NewCo.

 Under the terms of the LNE SPA, the consideration payable was a nominal cash sum, which was left outstanding as an intercompany balance.
 Pursuant to the completion deliverables under the LNE SPA, NewCo and Reabold were required to deliver an executed copy of a deed of assignment in respect of the Supplemental Agreement.
 Reabold was also required to deliver, among other things, an executed transfer form and any waivers or consents required for the share transfer.